core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * More precise specification of the hashing (guided by first implementations)

-* Focus shifted to deterministic requests (where it should have been in the first place; all the build-up of Token Requests was moved to a motivating appendix)
+* Focus shifted to Deterministic Requests (where it should have been in the first place; all the build-up of Token Requests was moved to a motivating appendix)

 * Aligned with draft-tiloca-core-observe-responses-multicast-05 (not submitted at the time of submission)